 Full Suspension Mountain Bike Rental Briançon

-Full Suspension vs Hardtail — Is It Worth the Extra Cost?
+Full Suspension vs Hardtail

-- Green and blue trails — hardtail is fine, saves €10–€20/day
+- Green and blue trails.
+Hardtail is fine, saves €10–€20/day.

-- Red and black trails — full suspension makes a clear difference
+- Red and black trails.
+Full suspension makes a clear difference.

-- Bike park riding — full suspension is the standard choice
+- Bike park riding.
+Full suspension is the standard choice.

 Types of Full Suspension Bike Available

-- Trail full-suspension (120–140mm) — best all-rounder, suits blue and red trails
+- Trail full-suspension (120–140mm).
+Best all-rounder, handles blue and red trails.

-- All-mountain (140–150mm) — more capable on technical terrain, heavier
+- All-mountain (140–150mm).
+More capable on technical terrain, a bit heavier.

-- Enduro (150–165mm) — for aggressive riding on red and black terrain
+- Enduro (150–165mm).
+For aggressive riding on red and black terrain.

-- Downhill (170mm+) — separate category, lift-access only
+- Downhill (170mm+).
+A separate category, lift-access only.

 Full Suspension Rental Prices

-- Trail full-suspension (120–140mm) — €45–€60/day
+- Trail full-suspension (120–140mm). €45–€60/day.

-- Security deposit — €300–€500 by credit card
+- Security deposit — €300–€500 by credit card.

-What to Check on Collection
+Setup to Check on Collection

-- Rear shock sag — should compress 25–30% under your weight while seated
+- Rear shock sag — should compress 25–30% under your weight while seated.

-- Fork sag — similar, 20–25% under weight
+- Fork sag — similar, 20–25% under weight.

-- Rebound damping — controls how fast the suspension returns after compression
+- Rebound damping controls how fast the suspension returns after compression.

 Frequently Asked Questions